Spectrum Range: Drainage

-As a part of the Mount Edziza volcanic complex, the Spectrum Range is drained on all sides by streams within the Stikine River watershed.
-Kitsu Creek is a northwest-flowing stream originating from the northern side of Kitsu Peak.
-It contains one named tributary, Nagha Creek, which also flows northwest from the Spectrum Range.
+Extending outward from the Spectrum Range is a crudely radial drainage system characterized by deeply incised valleys.
+This system lies within the Stikine River watershed, which includes the entire Mount Edziza volcanic complex.
+Kitsu Creek originating from the northern side of Kitsu Peak is unique in that it flows northwest across the Kitsu Plateau rather than through a valley.
+It has one named tributary, Nagha Creek, which also flows northwest from the Spectrum Range.
 Tadekho Creek originates from between Kuno and Yeda peaks and flows to the northwest.
-Kitsu and Tadekho creeks both flow into Mess Creek which is a northwest-flowing tributary of the Stikine River.
+Kitsu and Tadekho creeks both flow into Mess Creek, which is a northwest-flowing tributary of the Stikine River.

-The Little Iskut River originates from Little Ball Lake just south of Kounugu Mountain and flows to the northeast where it collects Stewbomb Creek flowing east from the Spectrum Range.
-Stewbomb Creek contains one named tributary, Artifact Creek, which originates adjacent to Kitsu Peak and flows through a valley between Artifact and Obsidian ridges.
-Ball and More creeks both flow south from the southern end of the Spectrum Range near Yeda Peak, the former of which contains an east-flowing tributary called Chachani Creek.
-The Little Iskut River and Ball and More creeks are tributaries of the Iskut River which flows south and then west into the Stikine River.
+The Little Iskut River originates from Little Ball Lake just south of Kounugu Mountain and flows to the northeast where it collects Stewbomb Creek flowing east from the range.
+Stewbomb Creek has one named tributary, Artifact Creek, which originates adjacent to Kitsu Peak and flows through a valley between the Artifact and Obsidian ridges.
+Ball and More creeks both flow south from the southern end of the range near Yeda Peak, the former of which contains an east-flowing tributary called Chachani Creek.
+The Little Iskut River and Ball and More creeks are tributaries of the Iskut River, which flows south and then west into the Stikine River.